-Check out these awesome safari bags!
 Getting ready for an amazing safari in Africa?
+It’s worth it to invest in one of these amazing safari bags before your trip.
 You may already have the destination in mind, plane tickets booked, and reservation at a dream inspiring African lodge.
 The next step is to gather all the safari gear you will need to get you through this trip.

 We have been on over 100 safaris and can’t recommend sturdy and quality gear enough.
 Why?
 If you go cheap on safari bags or safari clothes in Africa and something goes wrong there is no replacing them on short notice.